caslabuiowa/BeBOT_cpp/README.md

 # BeBOT_cpp
 This repository contains the implementation of the Bernstein/Bezier Optimal Trajectories toolkit [BeBOT](https://github.com/caslabuiowa/BeBOT).
+Python and Matlab implementations of this library are also available here [Python BeBOT](https://github.com/caslabuiowa/BeBOT) and [MATLAB BeBOT](https://github.com/caslabuiowa/BeBOT_MATLAB).

 In the examples you can find implementation of lgl, bebot and piecewisebebot.